IvanKorni/bookcatalog/Readme.md

 - Mysql

 #### Run an application
-A built executable jar is working application and does not need any specific configuration.
+A built executable war is working application and does not need any specific configuration.

 SpringbootApplication deploy to localserver